Benefits Comparison

 Why Professional Management Matters for MERCOSUR

-While the MERCOSUR pathway is streamlined, the 90-day non-renewable window creates significant risk for unmanaged applications.
+The MERCOSUR pathway has lighter documentation, but the 90-day non-renewable window creates real risk for unmanaged applications.
 Professional coordination prevents costly errors.

 Deadline Risk Management

-Missing the 90-day permanent residency window means losing MERCOSUR benefits entirely.
+Missing the 90-day permanent residency window means losing the MERCOSUR pathway entirely.
 We track your residency expiration proactively and initiate the permanent application at the optimal time.

 Document Sequencing

 Police certificates and apostilles have validity periods.
-We sequence document preparation to ensure all materials remain valid when submitted, preventing rework and additional costs.
+We sequence document preparation so all materials remain valid when submitted, preventing rework.

 Bilingual Coordination